-The Scheme may participate in securities lending and borrowing scheme in accordance with Securities Lending Scheme, 1997, Regulation 44 (4) of SEBI ( Mutual Funds ) Regulations ,1996, and as per provision no. 12.11 of SEBI Master Circular on Mutual Fund dated June 27, 2024 on framework for short selling and borrowing and lending of securities.
+The Scheme may participate in securities lending and borrowing scheme in accordance with Securities Lending Scheme, 1997, Regulation 44 (4) of SEBI (Mutual Funds) Regulations ,1996, and as per provision no. 12.11 of SEBI Master Circular on Mutual Fund dated June 27, 2024 on framework for short selling and borrowing and lending of securities..
 The Scheme shall also follow other relevant regulations /guidelines issued by stock exchange(s) from time to time.
 The Scheme shall participate in Securities Borrowing and Lending only with the SEBI approved intermediaries.

-Securities Lending means the lending of securities to SEBI approved intermediaries for a tenure of 1 to 12 months at a negotiated compensation in order to enhance returns of the scheme portfolio.
+Securities Lending means the lending of securities to SEBI approved intermediaries for a tenure of 1 to 12 months at a negotiated compensation to enhance returns of the scheme portfolio.
 The securities lent will be returned by the borrower on the expiry of the stipulated period.
 The AMC will adhere to the following strict internal limits should it engage in Securities Lending.

-Not more than 20% of the net assets of the Scheme can be deployed in stock lending.
+Not more than 20% of the net assets of the Scheme can be deployed in stock lending and not more than 5% of the fund can be deployed in Stock lending with any intermediary.
 Collateral would always be obtained by the approved intermediary.
 Collateral value would always be more than the value of the security lent.
 Collateral can be in form of cash, bank guarantee, and government securities, as may be agreed upon with the approved intermediary, and would also be subject to a mark to market valuation on a daily basis.